SverreWisloff/TackingAssist/README.md

 ## Versions

 1.0:
- - Menu: Set wind dir by port/starboard close-hauled direction
+ - GPS: Start and stop location service from GPSSet wind dir by port/starboard close-hauled direction
  - Up/Down-buttons : increments wind direction with 5 degrees

 ## Please use it if you find it convinient